 Despite the gameplay changes, the essence of Burnout is still here and there is still a lot of fun to be had.
 It’s just buried underneath too much poor design and unappealing visuals for me to really enjoy playing Revenge as much as the earlier games.
 I’ll also admit that this article was a lot more negative when it was based on the 360 port alone, the PS2 version doesn’t frustrate me nearly as much.

 Sadly, a lot of the songs on the soundtrack are censored for age rating reasons, which can be quite annoying especially on tracks like Avenged Sevenfold’s “Beast and the Harlot” which has half its chorus edited out and has been renamed “Beast…” I will say, however, that I was delighted to see “Life Burns!” by Finnish cello metal band Apocalyptica on the soundtrack.
 It’s a really left-field choice and most importantly rocks quite hard.
-Overall, the soundtrack here is quite solid and using your own custom playlists is no longer as tempting (hell, many of the songs used here found their way to my Burnout Paradise custom tunes).
+Overall, the soundtrack here is quite solid and using your own custom playlists is no longer as tempting, and many of the songs used here found their way to my Burnout Paradise custom tunes.

 Burnout Revenge sold and reviewed well, although some critics such as Eurogamer’s Kristan Reed (a longtime fan of the series) were a bit mixed on the direction the series was taking.
-Still, as I said earlier, many people love this game and consider it their favorite in the whole series and while I don’t personally agree, I can totally understand where they’re coming from.
+Still, as I said earlier, many people do love this game and consider it their favorite in the whole series and while I don’t personally agree, I can totally understand where they’re coming from.
 This is not a bad combat racing game, it’s just not quite what I wanted from a sequel to Burnout 3.

 We’re nearing the end of the Burnout retrospective here, because of course I already covered Burnout Paradise in my review of the remastered version.
 We’re not done just yet, though, because there is one more Burnout game that is often forgotten and Criterion doesn’t even consider it part of the series, as they had nothing to do with its development.
 Join me next time, when we take a look at Burnout Dominator on the PlayStation 2 and PSP!